xwang233/feedly-api-python/readme.md

 the database.
 - Each `item` is a saved article with many metadata.

+4. The script supports automatically renew `access_token` through `refresh_token` when it is expired.

-4. Run `python3 main.py`.
+5. Run `python3 main.py`.
 Wait until the fetch finishes.

-5. Enjoy!
+6. Enjoy!
 File issue or PR if you have any suggestions.

 ## License